 Eighty-plus years of extensive research have made one thing clear: children belong in families.
 After all, family life gives young people their best chance at developing normally and growing up happily.

-Around the world, government agencies and nonprofit organizations are learning that most parents can raise their own children, provided that they have access to community-based support.
+Around the world, government agencies and nonprofit organizations are learning that most parents can raise their own children, as long as they have access to community-based support.
 They’re also discovering that, when children can’t live with their biological families, adoption and foster care are much better alternatives than institutionalization.
-In short, the most beneficial, most sustainable, and least expensive way to change these children’s lives is by keeping them with their families.
+In short, the most beneficial, most sustainable, and least expensive way to change these children’s lives is to simply keep them with their families.

 In that light, UNICEF is working to prevent future institutionalization by developing community-based social services.
-And nonprofit organizations like Lumos are returning children to their families; redirecting international donations to social services; training social workers, medical professionals, teachers, and other individuals; and empowering marginalized children.
+Nonprofit organizations like Lumos are returning children to their families; redirecting international donations to social services; training social workers, medical professionals, teachers, and other individuals; and empowering marginalized children.

-Ultimately, Lumos would like to end worldwide institutionalization by 2050, and it’s far from the only group working on the problem.
-For example, the ReThink Orphanages Network is spreading the word about volunteering in institutions, and the Miracle Foundation, which aims to end institutionalization as early as 2040, is both reuniting families and strengthening community services.
+Lumos aims to end worldwide institutionalization by 2050 — and it’s far from the only group working on the problem.
+For example, the ReThink Orphanages Network is spreading the word about volunteering in institutions, and the Miracle Foundation, which would like to end institutionalization as early as 2040, is both reuniting families and strengthening community services.

 The Ways that Would-Be Volunteers Can Help

-Before deciding to volunteer in or donate to an orphanage, think about the implications of your actions.
+Before you decide to volunteer in or donate to an orphanage, you should think about the implications of your actions.
 If you’re interested in learning more about an institution’s ethics and policies, reach out and ask key questions (like “Do you allow visitors to interact with children?” and “Do you have a child protection policy?”).

-You should also research other organizations and consider donating what you would have spent — or a smaller amount — as an orphanage volunteer.
+It’s also a good idea to research other organizations and consider donating what you would have spent — or a smaller amount — to volunteer in the orphanage.
 Both UNICEF and the Miracle Foundation are extremely transparent about the way they spend their money, and for the past 10 years, Lumos has pledged 100 percent of its donations to programs that help children.

 Ready to get started?
 Talk to your friends and family, and find ways to make a difference together.
 Share your ideas in the comments!